 - A factual report can be made about an incident that has happened to someone else by a witness or on behalf of the victim, but identifiable details of the victim should only be provided with consent of that person.

 - The affected person (if not a minor) will be able to choose whether to disclose and/or formally report an incident, and the type of reporting, if any, and their level of involvement in the process.
-The affected person will be able to have a support person, or persons, with them when they disclose, make a formal report or access the College’s SASH support services.
+The affected person will be able to have a support person, or persons, with them when they disclose, make a formal report or access the College’s GBV & SASH support services.

 - If the affected person is a minor (under the age of 18), the College has the obligation to report the incident to the Police.
 Refer Child Protection Policy.

-- Initial Response to Reported Incidents
+2. Initial Response to Reported Incidents

 - The confidentiality of a person making a report, and the information provided, will be respected and not divulged to the police or other agencies without the consent of the affected person(s) unless the College perceives any risk to the life, health or safety of any person.
+Where mandatory reporting is deemed obligatory, the reporter will be informed and can make a decision to proceed or not and if they wish to be part of the process or not.

 - Where the incident involves a person under the age of 18, the College has the obligation to report the incident to the Police.
 Refer Child Protection Policy.

-- Provision of Support
+3. Provision of Support

 - Support will be made available to all parties throughout any reporting and incident management process.